If you are using video for marketing you know how important it is to add subtitles to videos.

-On Pinterest, videos are called 'video pins', while images are just called pins or pin images.
+Videos are called 'video pins' and images are just called pins or pin images on Pinterest.

 Click on the plus button on the top right and you will be brought to this screen.

-Upload your video and you will then be given the opportunity to add a title, description, link and tags.
+Upload your video and you will then get the opportunity to add a title, description, link and tags.

 The option to choose your own custom video cover is also available.

 Once completed, choose a Pinterest board and click publish.
-Your video pin will be placed into a review queue and should go live in 24 hours.
+Your video pin will go into a review queue and should go live in 24 hours.